First presidential debate: Face-to-face anger as Trump, Biden lash, interrupt each other

 "This is a president who has used everything as a dog whistle to try to generate racist hatred, racist division," Biden said.

 Recent months have seen major protests after the deaths of Black people at the hands of police.
-And Biden said there is systemic racist injustice in this country and while the vast majority of police officers are "decent, honorable men and women" there are "bad apples" and people have to be held accountable.
+Biden said the country faces a problem with systemic racism and that while the vast majority of police officers are "decent, honorable men and women" there are "bad apples" and people have to be held accountable.

 Trump in turn claimed that Biden's work on a federal crime bill treated the African American population "about as bad as anybody in this country."
 The president pivoted to his hardline focus on those protesting racial injustice and accused Biden of being afraid to use the words "law and order," out of fear of alienating the left.